kahnwong/docs.karnwong.me/docs/knowledge-base/resources/data-science.md

 - [PyViz](https://pyviz.org/overviews/index.html)

 ### Misc
-- [dovpanda](https://github.com/dovpanda-dev/dovpanda) - Directions overlay for working with pandas in an analysis environment.
 - [Faker](https://github.com/joke2k/faker) - Faker is a Python package that generates fake data for you.
 - [handcalcs](https://github.com/connorferster/handcalcs) - Render Python calculation code to more human-readable format.
 - [Knowledge Repo](https://github.com/airbnb/knowledge-repo) - A next-generation curated knowledge sharing platform for data scientists and other technical professions.
 - [Model Card Toolkit](https://github.com/tensorflow/model-card-toolkit) - Streamlines and automates generation of Model Cards, machine learning documents that provide context and transparency into a model's development and performance.
-- [Modin](https://github.com/modin-project/modin) - Modin: Speed up your Pandas workflows by changing a single line of code.
-- [swifter](https://github.com/jmcarpenter2/swifter) - A package which efficiently applies any function to a pandas dataframe or series in the fastest available manner.

 ### Resources